medasmarathon/challenge-app/README.md

 ```

+You can specify custom port for running application by using
+`npm run start -- -p 3131` or `npm run dev -- -p 3131`

 ## Other API

 Form config change can be done by a POST request to `/api/config` with JSON body, like